 The members of Laguna Beach United Methodist Church are very active in mission and service work in the local community, in providing a helping hand as part of national organizations, and participating in a wide variety of mission trips.
 Each year members from Laguna Beach United Methodist Church participate in various trips to mission sites.
 These have included five trips to Mexico, house-building with Baja Vision and orphanage repairs, with Corazon de Vida.
 There have been two trips to Haiti, and another to Cuba.
 In 2014 a team went to New Mexico to work at a kids’ camp for families with HIV/AIDS, “Camp Corazones.”
 In 2015 a team worked at The Bethlehem Center, a Methodist-supported after-school program for inner-city kids in Chattanooga, TN.
 Next summer, in 2016, a team will return to Orkeeswa School, a project of IEFT in Tanzania.

-Please take some time to review some of the organizations with which LBUMC is involved with locally, nationally, and internationally via the tabs below.
+Please click the following tabs to review some of the organizations in which LBUMC is involved locally, nationally, and internationally:

 Experts on homelessness within Orange County agree that it has reached crisis proportions, and that there are not enough resources designated for chronic and emergency programs.
 With that understanding, Illumination Foundation was founded in late 2007 to effectively lower the barriers for Orange County’s homeless population to access existing resources and services.
 In July 2008 IF launched the “Pre-Transitional Housing and Wrap-Around Program”, a comprehensive program that houses and supports homeless families with children in motels in Orange County.
 IF was established within the UC Irvine Health Care Executive MBA Program as a non-profit public charity organization.
 Today, IF’s governing board consists of community leaders in medicine, nursing, social work, information technology and education.